simonccc/kopsrox/docs/USAGE.md

 usage:

 `./kopsrox.py etcd restore $imagename`

-- :white_check_mark: check you're using the correct k3s token file for the snapshot!

 - downsizes the cluster to 1 node then resizes back to the scale set in `kopsrox.ini`